 The castle at Linderhof - sometimes also referred to as 'Linderhof Palace' - is part of the famed legacy of the Bavarian King Ludwig II.
-It is situated just off the German Alpine Road route.
+It is situated just off the German Alpine Road route in the Bavarian Alps.

 Although not as architecturally as impressive as Neuschwanstein Castle, Linderhof is the most approachable of Ludwig's palaces.
 More of a hunting lodge than a palace, it was the only one of his buildings finished in his lifetime.